awsdocs/aws-lambda-developer-guide/doc_source/configuration-aliases.md

    1. \(Optional\) To configure routing on the alias, expand **Weighted alias**\.
 For more information, see [Alias routing configuration](#configuring-alias-routing)\.

    1. Choose **Save**\.

-To view the aliases that are currently defined for a function, on the function configuration page, choose **Qualifiers**, and then choose the **Aliases** tab\.

 ## Managing aliases with the Lambda API<a name="versioning-aliases-api"></a>